wlach/wrla.ch/idrs/202602010059-reboot-in-python.md

 ### Goals

-- Recreate core frog functionality (new blog entry, preview blog, publish blog as static site)
+- Recreate core frog functionality (new log entry, preview log, publish site as static site)
 - Preserve exact file generation semantics so that people don't need to update their RSS feeds
 - Preserve look and feel for site (no major changes)
 - Use a language (Python) that I'm familiar with